 Economics and Business

 Code: ECB

-Description: Students will learn about Business and Tourism related organisations.
+Description: Students will learn about Business organisations.
 This unit takes students on a journey to develop their knowledge to promote products, providing them with an awareness of the impact of technological developments in the business and tourism world to be fixed.

 Learning Experiences: Students will gain an understanding of the following specific areas.

 Exploring Markets

 Examination of different Australian markets

-Exploration of Aboriginal and Torres Strait Islander communities and their participation in contemporary markets
+• Exploration of Aboriginal and Torres Strait Islander communities and their participation in contemporary markets

 Comparison of different types of businesses

-Theme Park Planning

-Design a theme park that considers the importance of human resources and workplace health and safety

-Undertake risk management processes

-Desktop publishing
+Rights and Responsibilities

+Rights and responsibilities of consumers and businesses

+Influence the way people work

+Factors that may affect work in the future

 Assessment: Students will engage in and actively work with relevant software to further develop desirable presentation/display skills.

 To assess student's understanding of what has been covered in the course, students will:

 Brochure on possible tourist attraction

 Theme Park layout with WHS

-Career Pathways: Students who enjoy this course should consider choosing Economics and Business

-in Year 9.
+Career Pathways: Students who enjoy this course should consider choosing Economics and Business in Year 9.